How To Download Gmail Emails and View Them Offline in Your PC

 Gmail stores all your emails in Google Drive.
 If you don’t trust a cloud storage service to store and backup all your important emails, then you might like to download a copy of your Gmail emails.
-Fortunately, Google Takeout service allows you to download your data stored in most Google products; including Gmail.
+Fortunately, the Google Takeout service allows you to download your data stored in most Google products; including Gmail.

 Below we have given step-by-step instructions on how to download all Gmail emails using the Google Takeout service.